sinaro/prs-training-uio/README.md

 ## Downloading packages
 The following two packages are essential for this training: [PRSice2 package (v2.3.5)](http://www.prsice.info/), and [PLINK v.1.90b6.2](https://www.cog-genomics.org/plink/).
 Optionally, PRSice2 is also able to produce graphs using R. If interested, R version 4.0.0 is recommended.
 R, or another statistical package might be needed to prepare datasets for training. <br/>
-This training was tested on Ubuntu 20.04.4 LTS, Red Hat Enterprise Linux Server release 7.9 (Maipo), and Mac OS (add version).
+This training was tested on Ubuntu 20.04.4 LTS, Red Hat Enterprise Linux Server release 7.9 (Maipo), and Mac OS (Catalina, version 10.15.7).

 Downloading packages:
 ```bash